-Details of the Company's transactions with other related parties during the financial year ended 31 December 2022 are set out in note 35 of the financial statements.
+Details of the Company's transactions with other related parties during the financial year ended 31 December 2023 are set out in note 36 of the financial statements.

-The transactions with Ningbo Anson, Ningbo STF, Hilectro Precision and Haitian Smart Solutions were under the continuing connected transactions for purchase of servo systems, linear motion guides, ball screws, hydraulic parts and components and smart solution products and services as described on page 134 of this annual report.
+The transactions with Ningbo Anson CNC Technique Co., Ltd., Ningbo STF Hydraulic Transmissions Co., Ltd., Ningbo Hilectro Precision Machinery Co., Ltd., Ningbo Haitian Smart Solutions Technology Co., Ltd. were under the continuing connected transactions for purchase of servo systems, linear motion guides, ball screws, hydraulic parts and components and smart solution products and services as described on page 141 of this annual report.
 The transaction with Haitian Precision was under the connected transaction for the purchase of the automatic processing line, CNC turning machines, machining centres and related equipment as described above.

-In addition, for the year ended 31 December 2022, the Group entered into other transactions with Ningbo SPP, Haitian Aolin Engineering, Hilectro Power, Haitian Co, HDS, Haitian Zhisheng, Hilectro Precision, Haitian Precision and PT HUAYUAN MS as set out in note 35 of the financial statements.
+In addition, for the year ended 31 December 2023, the Group entered into other transactions with other related parties as set out in note 36 of the financial statements.
 The Group also provided loans to some Directors during such period.
 All such parties are connected persons of the Company but the relevant transactions were exempted from reporting, announcement and independent shareholders' approval requirements under the Listing Rules.